rpellerin/rpellerin.github.io/content/motorizing-an-ikea-skarsta-standing-desk.md

 <figcaption>The 7mm shaft coupler I got</figcaption>
 </figure>

 This will connect the motor to the hex key in the desk.
 Get a [7mm shaft coupler](https://www.amazon.de/dp/B07HKJL1XC), since the motor comes with a 6mm D-shaped shaft.
 The hex shaft for the desk is 6mm too, so the shaft coupler must be 1mm larger.
+8.27 euros.

 ## DC motor driver